guilhermeow/SynchNouys/README.md

 ```

 ## How to use:
-- Usage `node index.js` for a start the script
+- Usage `node index.js` for a start the script.
-- Right after the script starts, enter the URL
+- Right after the script starts, enter the `URL`.

 ## Contributors:
 - [Fumante1533](https://github.com/Fumante1533)